rweddell/TutoringMaterials/ProjectPrompts/Auto-email.md

     - Otherwise there is no other output from this script apart from the mail that may or may not have been received.

 - Save the script and run it from command line

+### Enhancements
+- Combine this project with the email generator project to create a command-line program that intakes parameters and sends an auto-generated email